Meoowww/Crirc/README.md

 # CrystalIrc

-A crystal lib for irc client
+A crystal lib for irc client.

+Works for crystal v0.17.

 ## Installation